areenberg/RelSys/README.md

 ```

 Now, specify the parameters.
-Note that in this example we consider a system of four queues.
+In this example we consider a system of four queues.

 ```c++